BretFisher/kubernetes-mastery/slides/k8s/dashboard.md

 ---

-## Running the Kubernetes dashboard securely
+## Running the Kubernetes Dashboard securely

 - The steps that we just showed you are *for educational purposes only!*